The Code of Professional Responsibility and Rules & Procedures

 C3.11 — Delegation of Responsibility

 The ABC Credential Holder shall not delegate any task requiring unique skills, knowledge or judgment to an unqualified person.
-The primary responsibility for orthotic, prosthetic and pedorthic care performed by supporting personnel rests with the delegating ABC Credential Holder.
+The primary responsibility for orthotic, prosthetic and pedorthic care performed by privileged induals and Support Personnel (as defined in the ABC Scope of Practice) rests with the delegating ABC Credential Holder.
 Adequate supervision, as defined in ABC’s Scope of Practice, is required to ensure patients receive the necessary and appropriate care.

 C3.12 — Advertising and Public Communication

-The ABC Credential Holder shall not provide any communication medium in exchange for professional publicity in a news item.
-When advertising, the ABC Credential Holder may publicize himself/herself/ itself through any commercial publicity or other form of public communication (including without limitation any newspaper, magazine, internet, telephone directory, radio, television, social media or other advertising) provided that the communication shall not: (i) contain a false, fraudulent, misleading, deceptive, unfair or sensational statement or claim; (ii) be misleading due to the omission of necessary material information; (iii) otherwise operate to deceive; (iv) be an unsolicited contact to an individual patient, in violation with any third party payer rules; or (v) promise remuneration of any kind, in exchange for providing Services, that would violate federal, state or local laws or regulations.
-Each advertisement shall be identified as an advertisement unless it is absolutely clear from the context that it is a paid advertisement.
+The ABC Credential Holder shall not, nor permit any person to, use confusing or deceptive titles or descriptions.
+When advertising, the ABC Credential Holder may publicize himself/ herself/ itself through any commercial publicity or other form of public communication (including without limitation any newspaper, magazine, internet, oral and/or written promotional materials, radio, television, social media or other advertising) provided that the communication shall not: (i) contain a false, fraudulent, misleading, deceptive, unfair or sensational statement or claim; (ii) be misleading due to the omission of necessary material information; (iii) otherwise operate to deceive; (iv) be an unsolicited contact to an individual patient, in violation with any third party payer rules; or (v) promise remuneration of any kind, in exchange for providing Services, that would violate federal, state or local laws or regulations.
+All advertisements shall be identified as an advertisement unless it is absolutely clear from the context that it is a paid advertisement.

 C3.13 — Illegal Discrimination & Harassment